 There are lots of rules and regulations that you have to follow when you employ someone.
-It is important to get this right from the start; otherwise, there could be serious financial penalties.
-Here are some of the things that you have to think about:
+It is important to get this right from the start;

 How much you are going to pay, and how often?

 Employees who are aged under 25 must be paid the National Minimum Wage.
 Employees who are aged 25 and over must be paid at least the National Living Wage.